johnathan-leys/FinProj/README.md

 I plan to start simple and add each feature as I learn more about the space.
 Feel free to follow along or play with the project if you find it interesting or useful!

 ## API
-The project is initially created to use the free tier of AlphaVantage and is currently only set up to utilize the AlphaVantage API.
+The project is initially created to use the free tier of AlphaVantage.
+Options support is set up using the yahoo_fin library and API.

+## Requirements
+This project uses several paackages and libraries that need to be installed.
+The ones isted below can all be installed using 	```pip```.
+- requests
+- pandas
+- matplotlib
+- mplfinance
+- numpy
+- os
+- pandas_ta